Cybergate9/meteostick.js/README.md

 ([https://www.npmjs.com/package/commander](https://www.npmjs.com/package/commander))

 ### Install on Debian
 To use this on Debian (my test is a Debian 8 VM on a QNAP NAS) you'll need all the same dependencies.
-To build serial port you'll need to follow instructions as per [these notes](https://www.npmjs.com/package/serialport#desktop-debianubuntu-linux)..
+For npm serialport to build you'll need to follow instructions as per [these notes](https://www.npmjs.com/package/serialport#desktop-debianubuntu-linux)..

 Short version: